 The opposite is true when insulin levels are low.
 You pee out more sodium.
 And no dietary strategy (not even keto) lowers insulin more than fasting.

 In some people, insulin levels are immeasurable during a fast.
 Great for burning fat, but awful for retaining sodium.
-Let’s look at some published examples now.
+Let’s look at some published evidence now.

 Research On Electrolytes While Fasting